Frequently Asked Questions

 Option 3 Performance Reports

-Within 15 business days after the end of each month during the program season (May–October), Option 3 providers must submit to the CEC (a) submeter or inverter data in the specified format for the prior month for all sites participating in their aggregation that month and (b) electric utility meter data in 15-minute intervals for sites also enrolled in a supply-side demand response program and participating in DSGS with an export-only resource.
+Within 15 business days after the end of each month during the program season (May–October), Option 3 providers must submit to the CEC (a) submeter or inverter data in the specified format for the prior two months (if not already submitted) for all sites participating in their aggregation that month and (b) electric utility meter data in 15-minute intervals for sites also enrolled in a supply-side demand response program and participating in DSGS with an export-only resource.
+For example, for all sites enrolled in May, the submeter data submitted in June must include complete data for all of April and May.
+For sites that are enrolled in June and were not already enrolled in May, the submeter data submitted in July must include complete data for all of May and June.
 Monthly performance reports are required for the CEC to accept a claim submission and complete settlement.

 Option 4 Performance Reports